 Untoward medical occurrences occurring before the first exposure to IP are not considered AEs (according to the definition of AE, see Section 12.1).
-However, each serious untoward medical occurrence experienced before the first IP exposure (ie, from the time of signed informed consent up to but not including the first IP exposure) will be described on the SAE Report.
+However, each serious untoward medical occurrence experienced before the first IP exposure (ie, from the time of signed informed consent up to but not including the first IP exposure) will be described on the AE CRF (and SAE Report Form if eCRF is not available).
 These events will not be considered as SAEs and will not be included in the analysis of SAEs.